bartbutenaers/node-red-contrib-onvif-nodes/README.md

 + The ***timeout*** time is by default 5 seconds, which means that the node will wait 5 seconds for all devices to respond.
 In normal circumstances all responses will arrive within 3 seconds.
 However when some devices are not detected, it might be useful to increase the timeout time.
 That way slower devices will have more time to respond to the broadcast signal.

 + The checkbox ***'Separate output message for each device'*** allow to control the output messages:
    + When enabled, a separate output message will be generated for each OnVif compliant device.
+Notice that all messages will be send together, as soon as the timeout time has been reached.
    + When disabled, a single output message will be generated (containing an array of all available OnVif devices).

 For every discovered OnVif compliant device, following data will be generated in the output message: